Leona Maguire: 2018

-On 5 June 2018, Maguire turned professional.
+Maguire turned professional on 5 June 2018.
 Both herself and her twin sister Lisa Maguire signed to singer Niall Horan's golf management company Modest!
 Golf and also signed sponsorship deals with Puma, Ping, Allianz and KPMG.
-She will be based in Scottsdale, Arizona.
-On 8 June, Maguire made her professional debut on the LPGA Tour at the ShopRite LPGA Classic in Galloway, New Jersey, USA.
-She finished in 15th place with rounds of 69, 67, 69, including the first eagle of her professional career, and received prize money of $24,891.00.
-Her ranking on the World Women's Golf Ranking at the start of her professional career before the tournament was 614.
-As of 11 June, her world ranking is 442, a huge jump of 172 places in a week.
-On 15 June, Maguire made her debut on the Symetra Tour at the Decatur-Forsyth Classic in Decatur, Illinois, USA.
-She finished in third place with rounds of 69, 68, 69, including the first hole-in-one of her professional career and received prize money of $6,574.
-Her first six rounds as a professional have all been in the 60s.
-As of 18 June, her world ranking is 414, a jump of 28 places from the previous week.
-On 23 November, Maguire made her professional debut on the Ladies European Tour at the Andalucia Costa Del Sol Open De España Femenino in La Quinta Golf Resort in Spain.
-She finished in 18th place with rounds of 71, 72, 73, 69 and received prize money of €4,575.
-On 20 December, Maguire secured her Category 5c status card for the 2019 Ladies European Tour by finishing 5th in the Qualifying Finals Lalla Aicha Tour School at Marrakesh, Morocco, with rounds of 68, 70, 70, 72, 67.
+She based herself in Scottsdale, Arizona.
+The week she turned professional, Maguire made her professional debut on the LPGA Tour at the ShopRite LPGA Classic in Galloway, New Jersey, where she finished in 15th place.
+The following week, she made her debut on the Symetra Tour at the Decatur-Forsyth Classic, where she finished in third place, and recorded the first hole-in-one of her professional career.
+In November, Maguire made her professional debut on the Ladies European Tour at the Andalucia Costa Del Sol Open De España Femenino, where she finished in 18th place.
+In December, she secured Category 5c exemption status for the 2019 Ladies European Tour by finishing 5th in the Qualifying Finals Lalla Aicha Tour School in Marrakesh, Morocco.